theljwhite/ilyat/README.md

 **Ilyat Poimandres**
 ![ilyat-poimandres](images/ilyat-poimandres.png)

-The screencap above uses the following settings:
+The screencaps above use the following settings in VSCode `settings.json`:

 ```json
 {